 - Continue living in the crappy situation knowing full well that you could get out

 Often it is easier to continue living in a lie than to move on into the unknown and try your luck.
-But living an honest life, in my opinion, is the best way to live.
+But living an honest life is the best way to live.

 So is it obvious how zealously I adore the Morning Pages?
 I seriously cannot sing enough praises for this technique, and I hope you try it.
 So pick up a copy of The Artist’s Way or listen to it for free with a trial of Audible.com if you’re not sure.
 Or just start writing your Morning Pages today, no strings attached.
 If you can get through a month of writing, I know you will not want to stop.
 You will find yourself thinking clearer and being more creative, and you will begin to recommend the Morning Pages to your friends, too.
 So what is there to lose?
 Grab a pen and paper, darlin’, and start decluttering your brain today.

 If you’ve already read The Artist’s Way and are still looking to awaken your creativity.
-I also recommend Big Magic by Elizabeth Gilbert and A Trail Through Leaves by Hannah Hinchman (which you can get for under $1!).
-Both are great books that really helped me grow as an artist.
-(Remember you can listen to two free audio books with a free trial of Audible.com that you can cancel at any time!)
+I also recommend Big Magic by Elizabeth Gilbert and A Trail Through Leaves by Hannah Hinchman.
+Both are great books that really helped me grow as an artist and as a person.
+(Remember you can listen to two free audiobooks with a free trial of Audible.com that you can cancel at any time!)

 *This post contains affiliate links.
 That means that if you click on a link and buy something, I may get a portion of the sale at no cost to you.
 I have affiliate links so I can promote products and services that I think are excellent.
 It also helps me make a living off of this site so I can keep creating content for you.
 Thank you for helping me live my dream!*

 Subscribe now to get access to 40+ pages of free journal printables, brush lettering worksheets, video tutorials, and tons more!